PG-8/ansa-scraper/README.md

 - 25/5/2020 at 1:20 -> Calano malati e decessi, In Lombardia serve verifica
 - 25/5/2020 at 1:40 -> Calano malati e decessi, In Lombardia serve verifica
 - 25/5/2020 at 2:00 -> Calano malati e decessi, In Lombardia serve verifica
+- 25/5/2020 at 2:20 -> Calano malati e decessi, In Lombardia serve verifica